 Cafe Poca Cosa: A higher-end Mexican restaurant that features a menu that changes daily.
 With a farm-to-table approach, Cafe Poca Cosa is a place that is consistently good and always booked.

 Penca: Located downtown, Penca features upscale Central Mexican cuisine.
-In a city of outstanding Mexican restaurants, Penca takes the role of great food + well-designed space + cool location in downtown Tucson.
-Their pozole is also some of the best pozole I’ve had (besides my own).
+In a city of outstanding Mexican restaurants, Penca takes on the role of great food + well-designed space + cool location in downtown Tucson.
+Their pozole is also some of the best I’ve had (besides my own).